XORaur0n/Notes/Notes/Programming & Scripting/Assembly/x86_64/Basics/Shellcode.md

 **Assembly into Machine Code:**

-Each x86 instruction & each register has its own binary machine code (usually in hex), which represents the binary code the CPU will execute in
+Each x86 `instruction` & each `register` has its own binary machine code (usually in hex), which represents the binary code the CPU will execute.

+Common combinations of `instructions` & `registers` have their own machine code too.
+When the x86 is assembled, its converted into respective machine code for the CPU to execute

+PwnTools:

+Once installed use:

+	pwn asm '[instruction]' -c '[x86]'